Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Evaluation

+We now revisit the three research questions posed in Section~\ref{sec:rq} in light of the experimental results.

-\textbf{Answer to RQ1:} As shown in Table~\ref{table:ablation_rq}, SmartBERT consistently outperforms general-purpose models across all evaluation metrics.
-In the second balanced training phase, \algname with SmartBERT achieves a micro-averaged F1 of \textbf{0.9279}, outperforming using CodeBERT (0.8906) and RoBERTa (0.8962).
-The macro-averaged results further highlight the advantage of domain-specific pre-training: SmartBERT achieves \textbf{0.8626} macro F1 score compared to 0.7735 for CodeBERT and 0.8026 for RoBERTa.
-This demonstrates that SmartBERT's domain-specific pre-training enables better capture of smart contract-specific syntactic patterns and semantic nuances that are not well-represented in general programming language corpora.
+\textbf{Answer to RQ1.} Table~\ref{table:ablation_rq} shows that \algnamebert consistently outperforms general-purpose pre-trained models across all evaluation settings.
+Under class-balanced training, \algname with \algnamebert achieves a micro-averaged F1 of \textbf{0.9279}, exceeding CodeBERT (0.8906) and RoBERTa (0.8962).
+The advantage is more pronounced under macro-averaged metrics, where \algnamebert reaches an F1 of \textbf{0.8626}, compared to 0.7735 and 0.8026 for CodeBERT and RoBERTa, respectively.
+These results indicate that domain-specific pre-training enables \algnamebert to better capture smart contract–specific syntax and semantics that are underrepresented in general programming language corpora.